 Cancellation Clause: A condition of the contract whereby the Insurer or the Insured can cancel a policy before the expiration date.

-Contract: A legal agreement between two parties.
+Contract: A legal agreement between two or more parties.

 Excess: Applies to an insurance claim.
 Simply the first part of any claim that must be covered by yourself.

 Premium: This is the payment you make to keep your policy in place.
-See: term assurance.